vascohq/jobs/README.md

 ## Next Steps

-After submitting your solution, our team will review your code and get back to you within a week.
+After submitting your solution, our team will review your code and get back to you within a 1 or 2 days.
 If we're impressed with your work, we'll invite you for a technical interview to discuss your solution and explore potential opportunities at Vasco.

 ## Questions?

-If you have any questions about the challenges or the application process, feel free to reach out to us at jobs@vasco.app or contact [@rothlis](https://github.com/rothlis) directly.
+If you have any questions about the challenges or the application process, feel free to reach out to our Talent team.

 Good luck! 🚀